stockmind/gpd-pocket-ubuntu-respin/README.md

 ![GPD Pocket Ubuntu](https://github.com/stockmind/gpd-pocket-ubuntu-respin/raw/master/screenshot.png)

-## Notice: My device is currently broken.
-I'm waiting for a reply from GPD to get assistance.
-I'm actually low in cash and shipment and taxes here are high.
-If my work ever helped you consider just a little donation to help me get this repaired with less costs possible, any help is appreciated, thanks!
+## Notice: My GPD Pocket has been shipped to GPD to get repaired.
+I continue to improve my scripts and develop/support even without the device, and will continue to do so.
+I really aprreciate your support and donations!
+Thanks to you i can cover the shipping costs and all the clearance customs i will get on Pocket return.
+I really appreciate all of your help!
+This is an amazing community!

 # Update an installed system